danpilch/cassandra-spark-analytics/README.md

 `cqlsh 127.0.0.1 -f cassandra-spark-analytics/schema/spark_demo.cql`

-Import the test dataset (use the relative path):
+Import the test dataset (use your relative path):

 `echo "use spark_demo; COPY person_data FROM '/path/to/cassandra-spark-analytics/schema/spark_demo_data.csv' WITH HEADER=true;" | cqlsh 127.0.0.1`